koraytugay/koraytugay.github.io/content/docker/dockerfile.md

 Using multiple `FROM` instructions is possible but discouraged.

 ### COPY
 `COPY <src> ... <dst>` can be used to copy multiple files (or directories) from the Docker host environment to the image, as in `COPY html /var/www/html` or `COPY file1.txt file2.txt /`.

-__Example__
 The following Dockerfile will copy itself into the built image, and will print the contents when the image is run.

 ```dockerfile
 FROM busybox